Rashidun Caliphate: Conquest of the Sasanian Empire

 Following this battle, the Arab Muslim armies pushed forward toward the Persian capital of Ctesiphon (also called Madā'in in Arabic), which was quickly evacuated by Yazdegerd III after a brief siege.
 After seizing the city, they continued their drive eastwards, following Yazdgird and his remaining troops as they attempted to regroup in the Zagros mountains.
 Within a short span of time, the Arab armies defeated a major Sasanian counterattack in the Battle of Jalula, as well as other engagements at Qasr-e Shirin, and Masabadhan.
 By the mid-7th century, the Arabs controlled all of Mesopotamia, including the area that is now the Iranian province of Khuzestan.
 It is said that Caliph Umar did not wish to send his troops through the Zagros Mountains and onto the Iranian plateau.
 One tradition has it that he wished for a "wall of fire" to keep the Arabs and Persians apart.
 Later commentators explain this as a common-sense precaution against over-extension of his forces.
 The Arabs had only recently conquered large territories that still had to be garrisoned and administered.
 The continued existence of the Persian government was, however, incitement to revolt in the conquered territories and unlike the Byzantine army, the Sasanian army was continuously striving to regain their lost territories.
 Finally, Umar pressed forward, which eventually resulted in the wholesale conquest of the Sasanian Empire.
 Yazdegerd, the Sasanian king, made yet another effort to regroup and defeat the invaders.
-By 641, he had raised a new force, which made a stand at the Battle of Nihawānd, some forty miles south of Hamadan in modern Iran.
+By 641, he had raised a new force, which made a stand at the Battle of Nahavand, some forty miles south of Hamadan in modern Iran.
 The Rashidun army, under the command of Umar's appointed general Al-Nu'man ibn Muqrin, attacked and again defeated the Persian forces.
-The Muslims proclaimed it the Victory of Victories (Fath alfotuh), after which the Persians were unable to offer any effective resistance.
+The Muslims proclaimed it the Victory of Victories (Fath al-futuh), after which the Persians were unable to offer any effective resistance.

 Though Yazdegerd was unable to raise another army, the invading Arabs advanced slowly because "distances were great, the population hostile, and towns and fortresses had to be captured one by one".
 Yazdegerd retreating east with a dwindling band of supporters, eventually to Khurasan where he was assassinated.
 In 642 Umar sent the army to conquer the remainder of the Persian Empire.
-The entirety of present-day Iran was conquered, followed by Greater Khorasan (which included the modern Iranian Khorasan province and modern Afghanistan), Transoxania, Balochistan and Makran (part of modern-day Pakistan), Azerbaijan, Dagestan (Russia), Armenia and Georgia; these regions were later re-conquered during Uthman's reign with further expansion into the regions which were not conquered during Umar's reign; hence, the Rashidun Caliphate's frontiers in the east extended to the lower river Indus and north to the Oxus River.
+The entirety of present-day Iran was conquered, followed by Greater Khorasan (which included the modern Iranian Khorasan province and modern Afghanistan), Transoxania, Balochistan and Makran (part of modern-day Pakistan), Azerbaijan, Dagestan, Armenia and Georgia; these regions were later re-conquered during Uthman's reign with further expansion into the regions which were not conquered during Umar's reign; hence, the Rashidun Caliphate's frontiers in the east extended to the lower Indus River and north to the Oxus River.